mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

         \end{aligned}
     \end{equation}
     - We note that \\(\theta_i\geq 0, ~ \text{for all}~ i=1,2\ldots,K\\), and \\(\sum_{i=1}^{K}\theta_i = 1\\).
-  - The expectatrion and the covariance:
+  - The expectation and the covariance:
     \begin{equation}
         \begin{aligned}
           \mathbb{E}(\mathbf{X}) =